joedolson/wp-to-twitter/src/readme.txt

 = 4.0.0 =

 * Start rebranding to XPoster.
-* Update to use Twitter API v2.
+* Update to use X.com API v2.
 * Those two things encompass a huge amount of change and ambiguity.

 = 3.7.0 =